Tomographic collective modes in a magnetic field: Collective Modes of the Conductivity Tensor

-In Fig.~\ref{fig:3}, we explore the evolution of the diffusive collective modes in the tomographic limit in the presence of a magnetic field for a staggered odd-parity relaxation rate Eq.~\eqref{eq:constant_gammaodd} for \mbox{$F_1 = 0,2.0,2.6,3.0$} in panels (a-d), while in panels (e-h) we employ the \mbox{$m$}-dependent odd-parity relaxation rate in Eq.~\eqref{eq:m_dependent_gammaodd} for \mbox{$F_1 = 0, 2.0,2.5,3.0$}.
+In Fig.~\ref{fig:3}, we explore the evolution of the diffusive collective modes in the tomographic limit in the presence of a magnetic field for a staggered odd-parity relaxation rate Eq.~\eqref{eq:constant_gammaodd} for \mbox{$F_1 = 0,2.0,2.6,3.0$} in Figs.~\ref{fig:3}(a)--(d), while in Fig.~\ref{fig:3}(e)--(h) we employ the \mbox{$m$}-dependent odd-parity relaxation rate in Eq.~\eqref{eq:m_dependent_gammaodd} for \mbox{$F_1 = 0, 2.0,2.5,3.0$}.
 The solid green and purple lines denote the upper and lower branches, respectively, for a fixed momentum \mbox{$v_Fk/\gamma_e = 5 \cdot 10^{-3}$} or equivalently \mbox{$k\xi \approx 1.58$}.

-For Figs.~\ref{fig:3}(a-d), the spectrum of the tomographic modes does not change appreciably for \mbox{$\omega_c/\gamma_o \lesssim 10^{-1}$}.
+For Figs.~\ref{fig:3}(a)--(d), the spectrum of the tomographic modes does not change appreciably for \mbox{$\omega_c/\gamma_o \lesssim 10^{-1}$}.
 The frequency obtained for the upper and lower branch in this regime agrees with the analytical results in Eq.~\eqref{eq:frequencies_exact}, which are marked by the green and purple dashed lines, respectively.
 Thus, for weak magnetic fields there are still two tomographic diffusive modes (provided, of course, that \mbox{$F_1>F_c$}).